Skip to main content

 • More Articles You Might Enjoy

 Most folks fall somewhere on the spectrum between curiosity and deep skepticism when it comes to virtual reality.
-The metaverse may not live up to your Ready Player One fantasies, but there are some cool gadgets out there worth considering.
+The metaverse may not live up to your Ready Player One fantasies, but there are plenty of cool gadgets out there worth considering.
 If you’re unsure where to begin, don’t worry—we’ve got you covered with the best VR headsets on the market.

 If you’re looking for something cheaper or with a bit more oomph, we’ve got plenty of other options to choose from.